usnistgov/FIPS201/_FIPS201/authentication.md

 #### 6.2.3.3 Authentication Using Secure Messaging Key Establishment Keys (SM-Auth) {#s-6-2-3-3}

 The PIV Card MAY include an asymmetric private key and corresponding public key certificate to establish symmetric keys for use with secure messaging.
 These same keys and secure messaging protocol can be used for authentication since the PIV Card is authenticated in the process of establishing secure messaging.
-Details of the SM-Auth authentication mechanism is specified in SP 800-73 and SP 800-78.
+Details of the SM-Auth authentication mechanism is specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

 Some of the characteristics of secure messaging authentication mechanism are as
 follows:

 - resistant to credential forgery,